iameraj/myWebsite/README.md

-# myWebsite
+# Wy Website

-Just a beginner portfolio
+Its a simple beginner website made with html and css only...

+It also has a nice wiggle animation on hover